 n_atomsis the number of atoms in the molecule.

-Finally the units of the molecule conformation should be set as an attribute of the
+Finally, the units of the molecule conformation should be recorded as an attribute of the

 conformations dataset under the key

-HDF5 files following this format can then be readily made using the
+HDF5 files following this format can be constructed using the OpenFF Toolkit: